mnordine/StageXL/BLEND_MODE_OPTIMIZATION.md

 ### Flush Behavior
 - **Immediate Mode**: Falls back to original `super.flush()` when no commands are batched
 - **Batched Mode**: Executes `_executeBatchedCommands()` for optimized rendering
+- **Prevention of Fallback**: Old buffer positions are reset to 0 after each object to force batched execution
 - **Cleanup**: Clears all aggregate data after each flush

 ## Performance Benefits